gammaled/guled-investment-group/README.md

 ### User Goals ###

 * **Learn and Understand** what an investment fund is and how it works.
-* **Find out** whether investing into an investment is viable and beneficial to user.
+* **Find out** whether investing into an investment fund is viable and beneficial to user.
 * **Contact the company** for **more information** and request to be contacted, by providing contact details, to **learn more** about:
     * How **investment funds** work.
     * The company's **profit sharing** and **commission structure**.